Babylon Health

-Babylon Health is a digital-first health service provider that combines an artificial intelligence powered platform with virtual clinical operations for patients.
-Patients are connected with health care professionals through their web and mobile application.
+Babylon Health was a health service provider that utilized artificial intelligence and virtual clinical operations.
+Patients were connected with health care professionals through their web and mobile application.

-Their subscription business model for private healthcare services launched in the UK in 2013.
-They since expanded internationally to 17 countries including Rwanda and the United States.
-They also provide services in Cambodia, Hong Kong, India, Indonesia, Laos, Malaysia, the Philippines, Singapore, Taiwan, Thailand and Vietnam.
-The company covers over 20 million people and provides over 5,000 consultations per day.
+The company's subscription business model for private healthcare services was launched in the UK in 2013, and later expanded to 17 countries including Cambodia, Hong Kong, India, Indonesia, Laos, Malaysia, the Philippines, Rwanda, Singapore, Taiwan, Thailand, the United States, and Vietnam.
+In 2019 the company covered over 20 million people and provided over 5,000 consultations per day.

+The American branch filed for bankruptcy in August 2023 and the British branch called in the administrator weeks later.
+In August 2023, Forbes reported Babylon was "winding down" its business in Rwanda, potentially disrupting care for 2.8 million people.

+In August 2023, Babylon Health's UK operations were bought by eMed Healthcare UK, limited.
+This allowed its private and "GP at Hand" NHS business to continue operating under the new brand name "eMed".

 History

-The company was founded in 2013 by Ali Parsa, who was previously the CEO of the Circle Health hospital operator and investment banker.
+The company was founded in 2013 by Ali Parsa, who was previously the CEO of the Circle Health hospital operator and an investment banker.
 Babylon Health, formerly Babylon Health Services Ltd, is owned by its holding company Babylon Holdings Limited along with Babylon's technology branch, Babylon Partners Limited.
 In 2014 Babylon Health Services Ltd. became the first service of its kind to be registered with the Care Quality Commission, the health care services regulator and inspector in England.

-In January 2016, Babylon received the highest financing for a digital healthcare company in Europe with $25 million.
+In January 2016, Babylon raised US$25 million in Series A funding for its digital healthcare operations.
 Investors include Hoxton Ventures, Kinnevik and the founders of Google Deepmind.
 In August 2019, $550 million was brought in with a new financing round to further develop the skills of the artificial intelligence of the Babylon software.
-The equity items corresponds to an assessment of the company of over $2 billion.
-According to the company, around 4,000 medical consultations are offered per day in 2019.
+The equity items correspond to an assessment of the value of company of over $2 billion.
+According to the company, around 4,000 daily medical consultations were offered in 2019.

+Steve Davis was the company’s chief technology officer until 2023, when he left to join Procore.
+Davis led Babylon’s efforts to implement AI-powered healthcare tools.